-The King shall also stipulate the fees for recordals in the Register of Patents and for printouts, copies and certificates issued by the Norwegian Industrial Property Office.
+The King shall also stipulate the fees for recordals in the Patent Register or in the Register of the Norwegian Industrial Property Office for European Patent Applications and for printouts, copies and certificates issued by the Norwegian Industrial Property Office.
 The fees for printouts and copies shall be set to a level where the total income does not exceed the actual costs of communicating the information, with a reasonable profit added.

 Section 69.
-The King may issue regulations setting out more detailed provisions concerning patent applications and oppositions and the processing thereof, requests for patent limitation and the processing thereof, the Register of Patents, the publication issued by the Norwegian Industrial Property Office, language requirements for applications and other documents submitted to the Norwegian Industrial Property Office and the Board of Appeal for Industrial Property Rights, the case processing language for the Norwegian Industrial Property Office and the Board of Appeal for Industrial Property Rights, and the implementation of this Act in other respects.
+The King may issue regulations setting out more detailed provisions concerning patent applications and oppositions and the processing thereof, requests for patent limitation and the processing thereof, the Register of Patents and the Register of the Norwegian Industrial Property Office for European Patent Applications, including requests for recordals in the registers and the processing thereof, about the publication issued by the Norwegian Industrial Property Office, language requirements for applications and other documents submitted to the Norwegian Industrial Property Office and the Board of Appeal for Industrial Property Rights, the case processing language for the Norwegian Industrial Property Office and the Board of Appeal for Industrial Property Rights, and the implementation of this Act in other respects.
 The journals of the Norwegian Industrial Property Office concerning filed patent applications shall be available to the public to the extent provided by the King.